pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/kubernetes/configure-access-control.md

 Access control is not configured by default for **non-admins** with Kubernetes RBAC.

-In [Identity][crosswalk-identity] developers can **authenticate** into the cluster using the kubeconfig, but it is not yet **authorized** to do work in the cluster.
+In [Identity][crosswalk-identity] developers can **authenticate** into the cluster using the kubeconfig, but they are not yet **authorized** to do work in the cluster.

-This means that the user cannot perform any operations in the cluster by default such as retrieve information, as shown in the `Error from server (Forbidden)` messages.
+This means that the user cannot perform any operations in the cluster by default, such as retrieve information, as shown in the `Error from server (Forbidden)` messages.

 ```bash